“You should tell people you broke your shoulder hang gliding,” my husband Bruce joked. “That’s more exciting than falling while jogging!”

 Images of daring adventures flashed through my mind: running with the bulls in Pamplona, rescuing people from burning buildings in Canada, tackling oppressive regimes in Saudi Arabia.
 So many cool ways to break your bones, accumulate scars, and learn new medical terms!

-But no…I ripped my femoral head (arm bone) from my shoulder joint when I tripped over a crack on a sidewalk.
+But no…I ripped my femoral head (arm bone) from my shoulder socket when I tripped over a crack on a sidewalk.
 It took eight screws and a metal plate to put me back together — check out the X-ray.
 Maybe someday I’ll gross you out with the picture of the four-inch scar on my shoulder.

 Crazy, what can happen in a mundane way on an ordinary day.

 This isn’t the first time I was knocked sideways in a “safe” place.
 A man broke into my apartment when I was 18 years old and living alone.
 He woke me up at 3 am and tried to rape me.
 He had my kitchen knife, and had been watching me for days before the break-in.